Bibi Magazine

+“My New Year’s resolutions are to… • show genuine appreciation for all the wondrous gifts the universe has already bestowed upon me, both professionally

-Comments Off on Monthly Horoscope: January 2017
+Comments Off on New Year’s Resolutions: 2017 Edition

+“My New Year’s resolutions are to… • show genuine appreciation for all the wondrous gifts the universe has already bestowed upon me, both professionally

 Aries (21 March – 19 April): This is a great time for reunions and bringing back music and artistic modalities of the past.